Calebux/Flowvault/README.md

 An autonomous AI agent that manages DAO treasuries on Flow — continuously rebalancing, earning yield on idle capital, and protecting runway for upcoming expenses.
 Every decision is logged on-chain with plain-English reasoning.

-**Forked from [MentoGuard](https://github.com/Calebux/Mentoguard)** — a live autonomous FX hedging agent on Celo mainnet with 13+ confirmed transactions.
-FlowVault inherits the proven observe→decide→act loop and adapts it for DAO treasury management on Flow EVM.

 ---